In a war weary nation where half the population is under the age of 18, cricket provides a vital tool for peace.

 The camps offer rare opportunities for Afghan children to build confidence and sportsmanship.
 Coaches use the camps to identify talented young Afghan players to join the National Academy.

 27 Afghan Connection cricket camps have been held since 2008 in 18 different provinces across Afghanistan.
 Nearly 2000 girls and boys have attended these camps, including those with disabilities.
+Click HERE to see our 2013 update.
 Donate

-For more information download our cricket strategy for 2013-15
+For more information please see our cricket strategy for 2013-15

 Training professional coaches